Sai284/timetabler/README.md

 # Timetable App

+This project is still a work in progress.

+## To do list:
+- User Interface and UX improvements
+- Data Management and CRUD operations
+- Session Tracking
+- Calendar Improvements and Export
+- Analytics and dashboard improvements
+- Testing
+- Deployment and CI/CD

 A web application to help students generate personalized study timetables based on exam deadlines, study preferences, and exclusions.
 Users can review the generated timetable in a traditional calendar view and export it to Apple Calendar, Google Calendar, or other calendar apps via an ICS file.

 ## Table of Contents